Protect Your Business: Essential Security Measures You Should Take

 Potential consequences of inadequate security

-On the surface, there's the risk of financial loss due to theft, fraud, or data breaches.
+On the surface, there's a risk of financial loss from theft, fraud, or data breaches.
 Then there's the operational disruption, which could halt business processes and result in missed opportunities or lost revenue.

 Moreover, reputational damage can negatively impact a business, with 60% of small companies closing within six months of a cyber attack.

-It is mainly because consumers highly value their privacy and security, with even a single data breach damaging a company's credibility and customer trust beyond repair.
+It is mainly because consumers highly value their privacy and security, and even a single data breach can damage a company's credibility and customer trust beyond repair.

 Understanding these basics is the first step to fortifying your business.